-Now that you have successfully unjammed the nailer, put the nailer back together (if necessary), insert a fresh strip of nails in the correct direction.
+Now that you have successfully unjammed the nailer, put the nailer back together (if necessary), and insert a fresh strip of nails in the correct direction.
 Finally slide the pusher back over the nails so that they’re kept in place!

 Restore Power and Test

 After reloading the magazine, connect the device with the power source (air compressor in this case).
 Test the nailer on a scrap piece of wood to ensure it is now functioning correctly!